 - Acting (divided into: Drama, Acting, Seminars on acting)

 - General culture: It is considered important for the training of the students to provide elements of dramaturgy and evolution of the stage experience, seen as a diachronic analysis of staging.
-This section may also contain seminars.

 The school also relies on the collaboration of a phoniatrist and two speech therapists for specific problems regarding phonation, and a support therapist for control of the muscular and skeletal system.